opeyemiagbadero/10-Load-Balancer-Solution-With-Nginx-and-SSL-TLS/project10.md

 ![Screenshot 2022-08-23 at 04 12 25](https://user-images.githubusercontent.com/79456052/186061393-e1765235-1ca0-4cee-b84b-051ec3dd47a8.png)

 Assigned an Elastic IP to the Nginx LB server and associated the domain name with the Elastic IP
 ![Screenshot 2022-08-22 at 21 02 07](https://user-images.githubusercontent.com/79456052/186060735-a01dc72b-48fe-477a-bef2-fee7c835526b.png)

 Confirmed that the Web Servers can be reached from my browser using the  new domain name http://www.lamislick.com using HTTP protocol

 ![20  Check that your Web Servers can be reached from your browser using new domain name using HTTP protocol  using lamislick com](https://user-images.githubusercontent.com/79456052/186063242-89fce0f7-7d0e-411a-b991-c732e0f87bf2.png)

-Installed certbot and requested for an SSL/TLS certificate Make sure snapd service was active and running using the command *sudo systemctl status snapd
-* and installed certbot using the command *sudo snap install --classic certbot*
+Installed certbot and requested for an SSL/TLS certificate.
+Made sure snapd service was active and running using the command *sudo systemctl status snapd* and installed certbot using the command *sudo snap install --classic certbot*

 ![ 21  Install certbot and request for an SSL:TLS certificate](https://user-images.githubusercontent.com/79456052/186063630-707ed78f-43d2-407f-bdf6-1a21a784da4d.png)

 Requested for my certificate by following the certbot instructions using the command *sudo ln -s /snap/bin/certbot /usr/bin/certbot && sudo certbot --nginx*

 ![Screenshot 2022-08-23 at 04 37 34](https://user-images.githubusercontent.com/79456052/186064631-86ef85e8-40ac-4420-9065-0950a896c998.png)

-Tested the secured access to my web Solution by trying to reach https://lamislick.com
+Tested the secured access to my web Solution by trying to reach https://www.lamislick.com

 ![21  https](https://user-images.githubusercontent.com/79456052/186064854-7123fe88-0a05-4f16-9fea-beb2857ba307.png)

-Tested the renewal command in dry-run mode using the command *sudo certbot renew --dry-run*
+Tested the renewal command for my web solution's certificate i.e https://www.lamislick.com in dry-run mode using the command *sudo certbot renew --dry-run*

 ![Screenshot 2022-08-23 at 04 49 44](https://user-images.githubusercontent.com/79456052/186066637-47e90f65-0c72-4cbf-809b-655b3fea09ae.png)

-Scheduled a cronjob to run renew command periodically by editting the crontab file with the command *crontab -e* and added the line * */12 * * *   root /usr/bin/certbot renew > /dev/null 2>&1* as given in the documentation.
+Scheduled a cronjob to run renew command for the web solution's certificate  periodically by editting the crontab file with the command *crontab -e* and added the line * */12 * * *   root /usr/bin/certbot renew > /dev/null 2>&1* as given in the documentation.

 ![Screenshot 2022-08-23 at 04 56 34](https://user-images.githubusercontent.com/79456052/186066675-677c8d2a-b7e2-4c73-a5b9-4c77c28ff173.png)